-The reviewer's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
-In particular the checks carried out in the current period included:

-On a quarterly basis, the reviewer reports to the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The external auditor's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.
+The auditor reported to the Board of Governors on the operation of the systems of control and on the discharge of the Board of Governors', including all Committees', financial responsibilities.